Refizar08/TweaksAndThings/README.md

 This mod requires Railloader by Zamu.

+## Credits & Project History

+This project was originally created and developed by RMROC451.

+I have created fixes and additional features which maybe pulled to main project over time.

+The goal of this repository is to preserve, maintain, and continue improving the mod for the Railroader community while respecting and crediting the original work and vision of RMROC451.

+Special thanks to:
+- RMROC451 — original creator of Tweaks and Things
+- Zamu

 ## Usage
 1. Download and install Railloader by Zamu from here: https://railroader.stelltis.ch/
     * Verify you have a Mods folder in the root of your railroader directory.
 If You do NOT have a Mods folder, you didn't complete this step successfully.